JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 SharedCode/build/bin/iOS/main/release/framework/SharedCode.framework
 ```

-### Tuning the Gradle Build Script
+## Tuning the Gradle Build Script
-We need to supply the right Framework depending on the selected target in the Xcode
+We need to supply the right Framework out of those four depending on the selected target in the Xcode
 project.
-It also depends on the `Release` or `Debug` configuration.
-Lastly,
+It depends on the target configuration selected in Xcode.
+Also,
 we'd like to make Xcode compile the Framework for us before the build.
-We need to include the additional task to the end of the `SharedCode/build.gradle` file:
+We need to include the additional task to the end of the `SharedCode/build.gradle` Gradle file:

 <div class="sample" markdown="1" mode="groovy" theme="idea" data-highlight-only="1" auto-indent="false">